 Basement and Attic Places to Deep Clean in Your Home

 Empty and purge items in your basement storage space.
-We tend to forget this place because it becomes the catch-all area that we do not visit often.
+We tend to forget this place because it is the catch-all area we do not visit often.
 So, going here will make an impact on your home.
 You will probably find items you never knew you still had.
 Check behind doors and on shelves behind boxes for items you can revisit and get rid of.

 Windows to Deep Clean

 Cleaning windows.
 I like doing windows when I take down the curtains.
 Doing this on a sunny day helps us see the spots.
-But, no direct heat please, it will get streaky.
+But no direct heat, please; it will get streaky.

 How to clean windows easily

 Here's how we do it.
-After spraying the glass from the top down and saturating it, use a squeegee and start from the top left corner going across to the right corner.
+After spraying the glass from the top down and saturating it, use a squeegee and start from the top left corner to the right corner.
 When you reach the right corner, turn the squeegee and move down the window, making a tight zig-zag pattern while overlapping the rows.
-Then, at the bottom, use a paper towel, whip off the excess drips around the window and the bottom.
+Then, at the bottom, use a paper towel, and whip off the excess drips around the window and the bottom.
 It works well, and you don't need to work your shoulder too hard.